-In the logistics sector, being lean is simply a way to recognize and eliminate wasteful activities from the supply chain.
+In the logistics sector, being lean is simply a way to recognise and eliminate wasteful activities from the supply chain.
 The goal is to increase product flow and speed.

 A lean logistics approach is not a program or short term cost reduction program.
 It is rather a way of operating to eliminate waste along entire value streams, where the ultimate goal is to provide a perfect value to the customer.

 The four principles of lean logistics

 Specifying value: Customer value is identified and added along the entire supply chain network.

 Mapping out value stream: Identifying all processes along the supply chain network in order to eliminate the processes that do not create value to the overall product.
 Mapping out value stream enables you to identify gaps in your processes.
 You get a clear picture of where the delays are, the restrains and excessive inventory.
 This helps you understand how the value is created into the product, from the customer’s perspective.

 Creating a product flow: Applying the above factors and making the value-creating steps occur in tight sequence.
 This will make the product flow smoothly towards the customer, all while minimising interruptions, inventories and downtime.